-We do not accept medicines that have been taken out of the container they were originally dispensed nor make changes to dosages on parental instructions.
+We will not accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions.
 Form B to be completed by parents / carers.

-When administering medication, for example pain relief, we will check the maximum dosage and when the previous dose was given - parents will be informed that this has been given.
-A child under 16 should never be given aspirin or medicines containing ibuprofen unless prescribed by a doctor.
+When administering medication, for example pain relief, we will check the maximum dosage and when the previous dose was given.
+Parents will be informed.
+The Academy will not give a pupil aspirin unless prescribed by a doctor.

 It is helpful when clinically appropriate that medicines are prescribed in dosages that enable it to be taken outside of school hours.
 We will encourage parents to discuss this with the prescriber.

 Prescribers should be encouraged to issue two prescriptions, one for home and one for school, thus avoiding the need for repackaging of medicines.

 Controlled drugs should never be administered unless cleared by the Head of School.
-Reference should be made to the DfES document Managing Medicines in Schools and Early Years Settings 2005 and 'Supporting Pupils at School with Medical Conditions' (2015).
+Reference should be made to the DfE document 'Supporting Pupils at School with Medical Conditions' (2015).